TristenMilam/AndroidHelloWorld/README.md

 ## Hello World

 ### App Description
 This simple app displays "Hello from Tristen" to the user, and allows them to change the color of the text by pressing a button.
-You are able to go back and forth between black and white text.
+There are several other buttons which do different tasks, and all are very self explanatory.

 ### App Walkthrough
-Simply click the button to change the color of the text, shown in the gif below
+Simply click each button to do whatever it describes, shown in the gif below

 <img src="http://g.recordit.co/Pbp0M1fv09.gif" width=200><br>